Hluu1/Python-API-Challenge/README.md

 In the second Script file named, "VacationPy.ipynb", I was tasked with utilizing my understanding of using Geoapify API and the geoViews Python library to employ my Python skills to create map visualisations.
 In doing so, I have created two Map Visualizations that can be viewed in my Script.

 Overall, I have found this assignment to be a lot more challenging then I expected due to encountering multiple errors while coding.
 The use of APIs was still new to me and getting myself to understand it was a bit challenging.
-In the end, I was able to understand it abit more and thus, fix my coding issues to finally, finishing this assignment.
+In the end, I was able to understand it a bit more and thus, fix my coding issues to finally, finishing this assignment.